SamLegros/100-days-of-code/log.md

 ### Day 57: July 21, 2017, Friday

-**Today's Progress**: Completed a YouTube tutorial on creating a PHP/MySQL login and registration page for users, completed 4 exercises on Codecademy, and updated my developmentNotes wiki
+**Today's Progress**: Completed a YouTube tutorial on creating a PHP/MySQL login and registration page for users, completed 4 exercises on Codecademy, and updated my developmentNotes wiki .

 **Thoughts:** It was very satisfying completing the over an hour long YouTube tutorial and it actually working!
 I am now able to program a user sign up, and log in page!
 Although this was a big breakthrough, I felt it necessary to switch back to Free Code Camp.
 I am almost done all of the modules for the Front End Development Certificate.
 I finished up the remaining intermediate algorithm scripting exercises with great difficulty.
 I was able to get the pseudo code, but the syntax and specific functions required for the specific outcomes are things I still need help with.
 I'm hoping the advanced projects will help me learn and apply these scripts.

 **Link(s) to work:**
 - [44: How to create a complete login system in PHP | PHP tutorial | Learn PHP programming](https://www.youtube.com/watch?v=xb8aad4MRx8)
 - [developmentNotes wiki - Intermediate Algorithm Scripting](https://github.com/SamLegros/developmentNotes/wiki/%5BFree-Code-Camp%5D-Intermediate-Algorithm-Scripting)

+***

+### Day 58: July 22, 2017, Saturday

+**Today's Progress**: Started the FreeCodeCamp's JavaScript Calculator project.

+**Thoughts:** I was quite nervous to begin this advanced front end development project because it's building a tool that does math, a scary subject.
+However, I decided to break down this project into steps.
+Starting with the layout and styling, making sure the look and feel is exactly how I want it to be, before even thinking about the complex backend that must be required to complete it.
+Styling it took a little longer than expected, it's those long buttons that shift everything out of place.
+Fortunately, I was able to code what I wanted today.
+Tomorrow, I will get started on the JavaScript end of things.

+**Link(s) to work:** [JavaScript Calculator project](https://codepen.io/SamLegros/pen/mMbzLo)

 ***